Denis1gn/portfolio/README.md

 ## Portfolio
 Hello, my name is Denis Ignatov and I enjoy working with data.
 I love application of statistics and math to provide insights for growth of projects and financial results, solving business issues.
-I am fan of innovations and rational developement, dedicated my academic research to that problem and investing myself to this approach.
-I have experience of working for the government, in largest oil company, helped with small industrial business.
+I am fan of innovations and believe in rational developement, dedicated my academic research to that problem, investing myself to this approach.
+I have experience of working for the government, in largest oil company, helped with small industrial business and helped scientist with startup.

 ## Financial model folder includes:
 <p>- Financial model that I later reworked for industrial project I worked on<p>